Quick start

 untargeted-metabolomics

-How to open the terminal
+How to open a terminal

 Make sure the terminal directory is set to the project folder.
 For Windows user and MacOS user